CourseReps/ECEN452-SP18/Students/kalaswad/Lab10/README.md

 # Lab 10 Report
 Matias Kalaswad

+In this lab I worked with Chloe Dixon and Matthew Walck.
+Some of the things that we worked on include lab reports and plots.

 ## Background
 This lab gave us a great demonstration of measuring dielectric constants.
 David used a coaxial probe which is basically just a simple open-ended section of coaxial cable.
 The dielectric constant is the relative permittivity of a dielectric material.
 It is very beneficial in characterizing capacitors.